raulZAg/thresistance-python/README.md

 ## File Overview

 MyBot_Raul.py: This is the main bot file.
-It contains the logic and decision rules for the bot to play Hanabi.
+It contains the logic and decision rules for the bot to play The Resistance.
 In 'The Resistance' folder is everything needed to run the project.
-This is what I used to play Hanabi with my bot.
+This is what I used to play The Resistance with my bot.

 ## Bot Strategy